Have you noticed the increased interest in introverts and highly sensitive people?

 - Quiet Revolution This is Susan Cain’s website.
 Her bestselling book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, captures the essence of being introverted and the differences between extroverts and introverts.
 Susan’s site has a blog, a forum and book club designed for introverts.B W R A

 - Sense And Sensitivity – Psychology Today Deborah Ward is a UK based writer and journalist, whose interest is psychology and personal development.
 She writes extensively and comprehensively about the highly sensitive trait on the Sense and Sensitivity blog.
 She offers articles on work, relationships, the highly sensitive man, health and handling the emotional challenges of being highly sensitive.
 A great resource.
 T B W H

-- Sensitive And Thriving Ane Axford ‘s website, Sensitive And Thriving, offers a wealth of information about high sensitivity, and resources for coping with the challenges of the HSP trait.
+- Sensitive Leadership Ane Axford ‘s website, Sensitive Leadership, offers a wealth of information about high sensitivity, and resources for coping with the challenges of the HSP trait.
 Ane who is a psychotherapist offers several courses for sensitive people.
 T B W H R C

 - Sensitive Person Thomas Eldridge ‘s Sensitive Person website has many article about the highly sensitive trait and how to handle it.
 His site is a go-to website for resources of all kinds for people learning about the HSP trait and seeking ways to handle their different nature.
 T B W H R A C